thiagocapuano/waves-documentation/en/waves-client/account-management/restore-an-account.md

 ![](/_assets/account_restoring_01.2.png)

-Also, you can import accounts from the [Waves Lite client](/waves-client/account-management/account-migration.md), [Ledger Nano S](/waves-client/account-management/ledger-nano.md), [Waves Keeper](/waves-client/account-management/waves-keeper.md).
+Here you can also import accounts from the [Ledger Nano S](/waves-client/account-management/ledger-nano.md) and [Waves Keeper](/waves-client/account-management/waves-keeper.md).

 Copy and paste or type your seed into the blank text field.
 The Waves wallet will automatically generate the corresponding address right below the text field.

 ![](/_assets/account_restoring_02.png)

 If you entered the correct SEED, it will display your Waves address.
+If you are getting the correct address, click on the **Continue**.
 Choose account name and wallet password then repeat the password.

 To finish the process, click on **Sign in**

 ![](/_assets/account_restoring_003.png)

-At the final stage, read carefully the conditions and if you are agree put the checkboxes.
-Click on **Confirm and Begin**.
+At the final stage, read carefully the conditions and if you are agree put the checkboxes and click on **Confirm and Begin**.

 ![](/_assets/account_restoring_04.png)